 Q: How do I begin planning to use a UAS in my research project?

 A: Start by reading and reviewing the current SHSU Policy (President’s Office Policy PRE-27).
-Then make an appointment with Ms. Sharla Miles, the Office of Research and Sponsored Programs UAS consultant, Mr. Steve Shields, Executive Director, EHS & Risk Management, or Dr. John Wilson, Chair of the UAS Committee and member of the Physics faculty.
+Then make an appointment with Ms. Sharla Miles, the Office of Research and Sponsored Programs UAS consultant or Dr. John Wilson, Chair of the UAS Committee and member of the Physics faculty.
 Note: You are no longer required to obtain a COA or a 333 Exemption; however, you will be required to take and pass the FAA written examination.
 The results of this exam must be submitted with your

 Q: Can I borrow

 A: At this time, we do not have UASs available for rent.

 Q: Can I create and fly my own UAS for my project?